neoncube2/flarum-pm-dm/README.md

 # Private Messages

-A [Flarum](http://flarum.org) extension for adding private messages (PM's), sometimes known as "direct messages" (DM's), to your forum!
+A [Flarum](http://flarum.org) extension for adding private messages to your forum!

+Private messages (PM's) are also known as "direct messages" (DM's). e.g. "Send me a PM!" or "Send me a DM!"

 ## Installation